-Piet Oudolf’s advice on garden design and creating inspirational outside spaces
+Piet Oudolf’s advice on garden design and creating inspirational outside space

 Step into one of Piet Oudolf’s gardens and you will be transported into a dreamlike meadowscape.
-His ability for creating transportive private gardens extends into our bustling cities and his work can be enjoyed in many urban public spaces.
-Rating the ‘architecture’ of plant just as highly as its colourful bloom, his complex plantings are layered with a multitude of species – evoking a sense of spontaneity, although nothing is ever left to chance.
+His ability to create transportive private gardens extends into our bustling cities and his work can be enjoyed in many urban public spaces.
+Rating the ‘architecture’ of a plant just as highly as its colourful bloom, his complex plantings are layered with a multitude of species – evoking a sense of spontaneity, although nothing is ever left to chance.

 Wallpaper*: How are you doing currently, at home in Hummelo?

 Piet Oudolf: We are doing well.
 My life is already sort of isolated from living on a farm.
 So, it sort of feels natural but I can’t travel to other countries due to the restrictions.
 It’s not too bad.
 We have three acres of garden here which is taken care of by someone.
 Because I’ve worked so hard in gardens for many years, it feels good to me that I’m not doing the actual work anymore!
 Our garden is so established that it needs no more than two days a week of maintenance.
 Other than that, I work in the office surrounded by the garden.

 W*: Is the anticipation part of the joy of gardening?
 What are you looking forward to?

 PO: For me, it’s all about the moment, the now.
 If I go out into the garden, I will see something today that was not in flower yesterday.
 As a gardener, you have an expectation.
 When I plant a tree, I have an expectation of what it will be next year and in five years’ time.
 Last week I planted some small trees that I will probably never see mature.
 But you can see it in your imagination.
 Being engaged, involved and busy with plants, it’s my life.
 I don’t think too much to be honest, I just do it.